 - The primary obstacle to meeting underserved needs in the Village of Oak Park is the limited financial resources available to address identified priorities.
 For example, the amount of CDBG funds available under the 15% Public Service cap is consistently and significantly less than the amount requested to meet local goals.
-Thus, many worthwhile projects are funded at lower levels due to the ceiling on these funds. - The relative absence of available developable land, for new affordable housing construction, coupled with the extremely limited availability of existing residential structures available for purchase and rehabilitation, severely restrict the capacity of the Village to facilitate the expansion of the affordable housing stock (both owner and renter) in Oak Park. - Intensifying the impact of limited available funding sources.
-The Village, along with most communities, has even fewer resources available to address issues, as municipalities face revenue reductions.
+Thus, many worthwhile projects are funded at lower levels due to the ceiling on these funds.
+It should also be noted that the Village's PY 2019 CDBG allocation is \$52,814 less than the PY 2018 allocation. - The relative absence of available developable land for new affordable housing construction, coupled with the extremely limited availability of existing residential structures available for purchase and rehabilitation, severely restrict the capacity of the Village to facilitate the expansion of the affordable housing stock (both owner and renter) in Oak Park.

+• Another obstacle is the impact of limited available funding sources.
+The Village, along with most other communities, has even fewer resources available to address issues, as municipalities face revenue reductions.

 To address one obstacle, the Village is part of a funder coordination group that is working towards developing ways to better collaborate, coordinate and streamline the grant application and awarding process so that more can be achieved with limited resources.
-This will help to address the need for additional financial resources by lessening the amount of grant management untaken by sub-recipients and providing clear and measureable outcomes to ensure resources are being utilized in the most effective way possible.
+This will help to address the need for additional financial resources by lessening the level of grant management untaken by subrecipients and providing clear and measureable outcomes to ensure resources are being utilized in the most effective way possible.